-Disclaimer: I work for DELL Services therefore I work on lot of projects with DELL Compellent Storage Systems, DELL Servers and QLogic HBA's.
+Disclaimer: I work for DELL Services, therefore, I work on a lot of projects with DELL Compellent Storage Systems, DELL Servers and QLogic HBA's.
 Therefore this blog post is based on "DELL Compellent Best Practices with VMware vSphere 5.x" and "Qlogic Best Practices for VMware vSphere 5.x".
 I have all this equipment in the lab so I was able to test it and verify what's going on.
-However although this blog has information about specific hardware general principles are the same for any other HBAs and storage systems.
+However, although this blog has information about specific hardware general principles are the same for any other HBAs and storage systems.

-Some blog sections are just copy and paste from public documents mentioned above so all credits go there.
+Some blog sections are just copied and paste from public documents mentioned above so all credits go there.
 Some other sections are based on my lab tests, experiments and thoughts.

 What is queue depth?Queue depth is defined as the number of disk transactions that are allowed to be “in flight” between an initiator and a target, where the initiator is typically an ESXi host HBA port/iSCSI initiator and the target is typically the Storage Center front-end port.
 Since any given target can have multiple initiators sending it data, the initiator queue depth is generally used to throttle the number of transactions being sent to a target to keep it from becoming “flooded”.
 When this happens, the transactions start to pile up causing higher latencies and degraded performance.
 That being said, while increasing the queue depth can sometimes increase performance, if it is set too high, there is an increased risk of over-driving the storage array.
 As data travels between the application and the storage array, there are several places that the queue depth can be set to throttle the number of concurrent disk transactions.
 The most common places queue depth can be modified are: